 The parent or eligible student has the right to add relevant comments, information or other written materials to the student record.
 In addition, the parent or eligible student has the right to request that information in the record be amended or deleted.
 The parent or eligible student has the right to a conference with the school principal to make their objections known.
-Within a week of after the conference, the principal must render a decision in writing.
-If the parent or eligible student is not satisfied with the decision, the regulations contain provisions through which the decision may be appealed higher.
+Within a week of the conference or receipt of the objection in writing, the principal must render a decision in writing stating the reason or reasons for the decision.
+If the parent or eligible student is not satisfied with the decision, the regulations contain provisions through which the decision may be appealed higher to the superintendent.
+603 CMR 23.09.